xcart/xc5-manual/en/modules/ebay_integration/exporting_products_to_ebay.md

 *   {% link "Viewing and managing your product listings on eBay" ref_UxlB19Fr %}
 *   {% link "Importing orders from eBay" ref_QTwGRPLV %}
-*   {% link "Automated export of products to eBay and automated import of orders from eBay" ref_qPIZcwNs %}
+*   {% link "Automating import and export tasks for eBay Integration" ref_qPIZcwNs %}